Japanese Artist Who Created Creepy Sculpture That Became ‘Momo’ Meme Says He Destroyed It: ‘Momo Is Dead’

 But Aiso said that the sculpture had run its course, and it seemed a natural time to dispose of it.

 “(The sculpture) doesn’t exist anymore, it was never meant to last,” he told The Sun.
-“It was rotten and I threw it away.”

 Parents had been warned to be careful of what videos their children watched on YouTube, with the Momo character allegedly being inserted into otherwise normal-looking children’s videos and advising the children on how to harm or kill themselves.